 A flattening of class C4 will give an object with the following variables:

-Two arguments of a modification shall not modify the same element, attribute, or string-comment.
+Two arguments of a modification shall not modify the same element, attribute, or description-string.
 When using qualified names the different qualified names starting with the same identifier are merged into one modifier.
 If a modifier with a qualified name has the each or final-prefix that prefix is only seen as applied to the final part of the name.

 The following examples are incorrect: